 Myself or someone I know hoards.
 What can we do about it?
 Two things – First, stop the acquiring process (i.e., shopping or collecting items.
 Second, begin to organize the items into three categories (keep, toss, and donate).
 Ask yourself some key questions, including “have I used this in the last year?” to help yourself decide what to do with the item.
 Do experiments on how detrimental it really will be to discard something (and test how long that anxiety really does last for!)
 It can be really helpful to also have a coach through this process.

 I want more information!
 Check out the full Hoarding Presentation here.

 A week later on February 29th Kim Fountain, MA and Eeva Edds, MA participated in the Organizing Expo at MD Anderson Cancer Center.
-The expo was a huge success and our team was excited to teach people more about Obsessive Compulsive Disorder and the treatment options that the Houston OCD Program offers.
+The expo was a huge success and our team was excited to teach people more about Obsessive Compulsive Disorder and the treatment options that the McLean OCD Institute // Houston offers.